-I’ve travelled to Pakistan four times now and we’ve started running backpacker adventure tours in the country.
+I’ve travelled to Pakistan four times now and we’ve started running backpacker adventure tours in the country—check out our Epic Backpacker Tours website for 2019 dates and itineraries!.
 I’m helping my buddy Rehman set up a guesthouse in the mountains of Hunza and I’m lucky enough to have many truly amazing amigos in this epic country…

 I first came to Pakistan for the scenery, and because I thought I might get to shoot an AK into the air (I did), and it has never disappointed.
 Pakistan is packed to bursting with incredibly diverse landscapes and offers some of the best hiking in Asia – from easy day hikes to super tough expeditions, Pakistan has something for hikers of all abilities (and budgets).